wdickerson/csgy-9223-assignment-1/README.md

 ## Server

 The server is implemented via Lambda functions.
 Those definitions are in the `lambdas` directory.

-Currently, only one function is implemented (and it returns dummy data).
+The `qet_questions` Lambda accepts a `query` parameter from request, searches ElasticSearch for up to three posts tagged with that query, then retrieves those posts from DynamoDB.

+The `save_post` Lambda accepts text from the request and saves it to DynamoDB.